-See the Metro Parent listing for more on the Mt.
-Bruce Station Sheep & Wool in Romeo.
+Visit the Metro Parent listing to find out more about the 2013 Sheep & Wool Festival at Mount Bruce Station in Romeo.